“Geography explains the past, illuminates the present and prepares us for the future” – Sir Michael Palin

 Geographical Exploration – 40% of GCSE

 “Where we come from, what we do, what we eat, how we move about and how we shape our future are all directly the province of the geographer.
-More than ever we need the geographer’s skills and foresight to help us learn about the planet — how we use it and how we abuse it.” – Michael Palin
+More than ever, we need the geographer’s skills and foresight to help us learn about the planet — how we use it and how we abuse it.” – Sir Michael Palin

-This new A Level qualification aims to encourage learners to develop a range of essential skills for Higher Education and the world of work through content which is contemporary and reflects the complex geographical debates and challenges of the 21st Century.
+The A Level qualification aims to encourage learners to develop a range of essential skills for Higher Education and the world of work through content which is contemporary and reflects the complex geographical debates and challenges of the 21st Century.

 The key features of this course include:

 This course allows students to study a range of physical and human geography topics whilst unpicking the debates surrounding contemporary challenges facing the world today.
-There are opportunities to gain vital geographical, fieldwork and life skills and there is an independent investigation giving learners resilience in self-sufficient study.
+There are opportunities to gain vital geographical, fieldwork and life skills, and there is an independent investigation giving learners resilience in self-sufficient study.

 The Investigative geography component allows learners to undertake an independent investigation linked to any aspect of the specification to satisfy their intellectual curiosity.